 T Code: OBBO

-Define Variants to Open Posting Periods in SAP FI :-
+Define Variants to Open Posting Periods in FI :-

 SPRO > Financial Accounting > Financial Accounting Global Settings > Document > Posting Periods > Define variants for open PPs